decal/dotfiles/INDEX.md

 irb (1)              - Interactive Ruby Shell
-git (1)              - the stupid content tracker dircolors (1)        - color setup for ls
+git (1)              - the stupid content tracker dircolors (1)        - color setup for ls ex (1)               - Vi IMproved, a programmers text editor select-editor (1)    - select your default sensible-editor from all installed editors ytalk (1)            - A multi-user chat program.